PepikVaio/reMarkable_Xovi_Extensions/toolbar_Expand_Typing/readme.md

 ## Description
-More writing tools for the keyboard.
+More options for the text tool.

 * If you use only the separate ```toolbar_Expand_Typing.qmd``` file, you will only have the default settings.